joshuadavidthomas/django-github-app/README.md

 django-github-app provides a router-based system for handling GitHub webhook events, built on top of [gidgethub](https://github.com/gidgethub/gidgethub).
 The router matches incoming webhooks to your handler functions based on the event type and optional action.

-To start handling GitHub webhooks, create your event handlers in a new file (e.g., `events.py`) within your Django app:
+To start handling GitHub webhooks, create your event handlers in a new file (e.g., `events.py`) within your Django app.

 ```python
 # your_app/events.py